-· The user obtains a starting credit that is the sum of all the matching groups (the special

-[all-users] group is ignored).

-- If any of the matching groups has unrestricted access, the user will inherit unrestricted status. - If any of the matching groups has account selection popup settings, the user will inherited the ON settings. - If the user does NOT belong to any group with new user settings defined, they will inherit the settings applied to the special [all-users] group.
+- The user obtains a starting credit that is the sum of all the matching groups (the special [all-users] group is ignored). - If any of the matching groups has unrestricted access, the user will inherit unrestricted status. - If any of the matching groups has account selection popup settings, the user will inherited the ON settings. - If the user does NOT belong to any matching group, they will inherit the settings applied to the special [all-users] group.

-To control when users are automatically created, see Section 12.2.7, "On Demand User Creation".
+To control when users are automatically created, see Section 11.2.3, "On Demand User Creation".